Permaculture Designers Manual

 5. THOSE WHICH POLLUTE OR DESTROY OTHER RESOURCES IF USED

-Such as residual poisons in an ecosystem, radio-actives, super·highways, large buildings or areas of concrete, and sewers running pollutants to the sea.
+Such as residual poisons in an ecosystem, radio-active, super·highways, large buildings or areas of concrete, and sewers running pollutants to the sea.

 Categories 4 and 5 are as a result of urban and industrial development, and If not used to produce permanent beneficial changes to the ecosystem, become pollutants (some are permanent pollutants in terms of the lifetimes of people).